pulpgrinder/sic-transit/documentation.md

 # SicTransit Documentation and Tutorial

 This is the full documentation for the SicTransit library.
-It has live examples for all the public methods which can be run directly from this documentation, the effect of which can be seen in the demo area to the left.
+It has live examples for all the public methods which can be run directly from this documentation.

 SicTransit is [available on GitHub](https://github.com/pulpgrinder/sic-transit).